2016 Republican Party presidential primaries: July 2016: National Convention

 The 2016 Republican National Convention was held from July 18–21 at the Quicken Loans Arena in Cleveland.
 The delegates selected the Republican presidential and vice presidential nominees and wrote the party platform.
 A simple majority of 1,237 delegates was needed to win the presidential nomination.
 Following Trump's decisive win in Indiana and the subsequent suspension of the Cruz and Kasich campaigns, as well as Trump reaching the threshold following his decisive win in Washington state, it became clear that there would not be a contested convention in Cleveland.
 On the first ballot, Trump won the nomination with 1,725 delegates, 488 more than required.
+Cruz did not endorse Trump in his speech to the convention, but later endorsed him in September.

 Campaign finance

 This is an overview of the money used in the campaign as it was reported to Federal Election Committee and released on July 21, 2016.
 Outside groups are independent expenditure-only committees, also called PACs and SuperPACs.
 Several such groups normally support each candidate but the numbers in the table are a total of all of them, meaning that a group of committees can be shown as technically insolvent even though it is not the case for all of them.
 The source of all the numbers is OpenSecrets.